 No matter what program you’re applying to, you’ll need to provide official transcripts.

-To be considered official, all transcripts must be sent to LLU either directly from your school or from a Centralized Application System for those programs that use such a service.
+To be considered official, all transcripts must be sent to LLU either directly from your school or from an approved Centralized Application System (CAS).
 Unfortunately, we can’t accept transcripts from you, even if they’re in a sealed envelope.

 All documents will be linked to a person’s name once an LLU application has been submitted.
-Processing of this application may take up to 3 business days and involves connecting received documents to the corresponding person.
+Processing of this application may take up to 3 business days.
 Once processing is complete, you may log in to your application portal to view which documents have been received and which are still needed.

 Proof of High School Completion